 LABORATORY OF COASTAL FISHERIES ECOLOGY

 The main recent research activities have included: (1) field and laboratory studies on the life history and ecology of fish and invertebrates, (2) systematics of marine fish, (3) studies on environments and biological production systems in coastal waters, and (4) current interests which have been expanded to include an elucidation of the effects of human activities on terrestrial areas to coastal ecosystems through river discharge.
-This laboratory consists of the Maizuru Fisheries Research Station and the Section of Integrated Ecosystem Management of CoHHO Unit (in Yoshida campus) and educates graduate school students of the Graduate School of Agriculture and the Graduate School of Global Environmental Studies.
+This laboratory consists of the Maizuru Fisheries Research Station and educates graduate school students of the Graduate School of Agriculture.

 MASUDA, Reiji, D. Agr.
 (Univ. of Tokyo), Fish Behavior, Ecology and Psychology